hamishcomau/vagrant-craftcms/readme.md

+# Introduction
+This is a guide to setup a new installation of Craft CMS, running in an Ubuntu 22.04 Vagrant Box, on an Ubuntu 22.04 Host machine.
+There are probably better alternatives (I have used the official Craft CMS Docker images) but for me personally this is the easiest and cleanest way to get up and running locally with CraftCMS.

 Clone Repository
 ================

 Clone Github repository to your local development machine:
 `git clone git@github.com:hamishcomau/vagrant-craftcms.git`

 ---